The Guide · v0.5.0 · Read start to finish or jump in

 | Alerting | Webhooks (Slack, Teams, PagerDuty), dedup, feedback |

-Guide Structure¶
+Guide structure¶

 Every concept page follows a three-layer structure:

-- Theory — what it is, why it matters
+What it is, why it matters.

-- Practical Examples — real scenarios, config samples, expected output
+Real scenarios, config samples, expected output.

-Source Code¶
+Source code¶

-Seerflow is open source: github.com/seerflow/seerflow
+Seerflow is open source under AGPL-3.0.